Code-Institute-Submissions/florencemezino-Bookcytocin_MayResub/README.md

 * `Account` : 2 pages / Allows users to :
     - specificity 1: sign up to MyBooLog profile
     - specificity 2: log in and log out from account
+    - other : for every page of the site, option to scroll to the top of the page

 ### Features to implement in the future